Omikhleia/markdown.sile/README.md

 sile -u inputters.silm examples/sile-and-markdown-manual.silm
 ```

-Needed fonts are Libertinus Serif, Symbola and Zallman Caps.
+Needed fonts are Libertinus Serif, Libertinus Sans, Hack, Symbola and Zallman Caps.

+Graphviz is also required, and its `dot` command must be available in the system path, for the generation of in-documentation diagrams.

 ## Supported features